Global Affairs

 Prerequisites

 There are no prerequisites for the Global Affairs major.
-However, students interested in applying to the major are strongly encouraged to complete the following required introductory economics sequence (ECON 108, 110, or 115; and ECON 111 or 116) and work toward the language requirement early in their course planning.
-An introductory analysis course such as GLBL 121 is also suggested.
-These courses are all required for the major and progress towards completing them, at the time of application, will be considered.
+However, students interested in applying to the major are strongly encouraged to complete the introductory economics sequence (ECON 108, 110, or 115; and ECON 111 or 116) and work toward the language requirement early in their course planning.
+Students are also encouraged to take the quantitative analysis course GLBL 121.
+These courses are all required for the major and progress toward completing them, at the time of application, will be considered.

 Requirements of the Major

 Language requirement Global Affairs majors are required to take a course designated L5 in a modern language other than English.
-In exceptional cases, a demonstration of proficiency can fulfill this requirement.
+In exceptional cases, a demonstration of proficiency can fulfill this requirement with DUS approval.

 Credit/D/Fail Courses taken Credit/D/Fail may not be applied to the requirements of the major, with the exception that a grade of Credit in an L5 language course may be used to demonstrate proficiency in a foreign language.